Alpha Alpha Alpha

 - The student has earned at least 36 credit/semester hours (or 54 quarter hours) towards a baccalaureate degree

-- The student has achieved an overall GPA of at least 3.2 on a 4.0 scale
+- The student has achieved an overall undergraduate GPA of at least 3.2 on a 4.0 scale

 - Neither of the student's parents, nor step-parents, nor legal guardians, completed a bachelor's degree